Making pig livers humanlike in quest to ease organ shortage

-EDEN PRAIRIE, Minn.
-(AP) — The ghostly form floating in a large jar had been the robust reddish-brown of a healthy organ just hours before.
-Now it’s semi-translucent, white tubes like branches on a tree showing through.
+EDEN PRAIRIE, Minn. — The ghostly form floating in a large jar had been the robust reddish-brown of a healthy organ just hours before.
+Now it’s semitranslucent, white tubes like branches on a tree showing through.

 This is a pig liver that's gradually being transformed to look and act like a human one, part of scientists' long quest to ease the nation's transplant shortage by bioengineering replacement organs.